PlusFramesGG/Plusframes-Web/Docs/API Documentation.md

 ## Endpoints

+### General
+- The `api/health-check` endpoint is used for testing API status when needed.

 ### Combo Builder Endpoints
 - These endpoints related to the combo builder portion of the application.
 - All endpoints are prefixed with `/api/combo-builder`